Haywhyprime88/Kultra-Mega-Stores/README.md

    -Suggest popular products from the categories they already like to encourage more purchases.

-   -Recommend related products they might need — like offering desks when they buy office chairs
+   -Recommend related products they might need

 ______________________________________
 5. KMS incurred the most shipping cost using which shipping method?